 Learn more about Omnia's capabilities regarding content governance.

 Your intranet CMS should act as a digital workplace hub—not a standalone silo.
-Look for integrations with Microsoft 365, HR systems, CRMs, and third-party apps to bring everything employees need into one place.
+Look for integrations with Microsoft 365, SharePoint, Teams, HR systems, CRMs, and third-party apps to bring everything employees need into one place.
+Your intranet should be a digital hub, not a standalone system.

 Learn more: Check this page for an overview of M365 integration in Omnia.